 One of the finest equestrian centers in the United States, the 600-acre Virginia Horse Center is a beautiful facility for state, national, and international horse competitions and events.
-Visitors can tour the stables, show rings, and view steeplechase, timber, and carriage courses.
+Visitors can tour the stables and show rings, and view steeplechase, timber, and carriage courses.
 Note: Entrance is free, but some events may have a minimal charge.
 (540) 464-2950

 Watch the Cadet Parade

-Most Friday afternoons in spring and fall, the cadets at the Virginia Military Institute march in full dress uniform on the school’s parade grounds.
+Most Friday afternoons in the spring and fall, the cadets at the Virginia Military Institute march in full dress uniform on the school’s parade grounds.
 This much-loved tradition of patriotic pomp and circumstance is a great spectacle and a truly unique Lexington experience.

 Visit the George Marshall Museum

-Located adjacent to the to the Virginia Military Institute, the fascinating George C. Marshall Museum chronicles the life and achievements of George C. Marshall, organizer of victory in World War II and author of the Marshall Plan.
+Located adjacent to the to the Virginia Military Institute, the fascinating George C. Marshall Museum chronicles the life and achievements of General George C. Marshall, organizer of victory in World War II and author of the Marshall Plan.
 Note: The museum does ask for a donation.
 (540) 463-7103

 Visit Lee Chapel & Museum